Badgerati/Pode/docs/Getting-Started/Installation.md

 [![Docker](https://img.shields.io/docker/stars/badgerati/pode.svg?label=Stars)](https://hub.docker.com/r/badgerati/pode/)
 [![Docker](https://img.shields.io/docker/pulls/badgerati/pode.svg?label=Pulls)](https://hub.docker.com/r/badgerati/pode/)

 Pode can run on *nix environments, therefore it only makes sense for there to be Docker images for you to use!
-The images use PowerShell v7.1.1 on either an Ubuntu Bionic image (default), or an ARM32 image (for Raspberry Pis).
+The images use PowerShell v7.1.3 on either an Ubuntu Bionic image (default), an Alpine image, or an ARM32 image (for Raspberry Pis).

 * To pull down the latest Pode image you can do: